bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 If you're unsure about what privacy on the Internet is, please read my first article in this series, [Security vs Privacy on the Internet]({{< relref "article/security-vs-privacy-on-the-internet.md" >}}).

-A word of warning: as the third and final chapter of this series, it is also the longest and least focused.
+**A word of warning**: as the third and final chapter of this series, it is also the longest and least focused.
 This "cram-it-all-in-part-three" approach will be familiar to anyone who watched *The Lord of the Rings: The Return Of the King*.
-While this article is similar to that movie in almost every respect, I will *try* to keep false-endings and ghost armies to a minimum.
+While this article is similar to that movie in almost every respect, I will try to keep false-endings and ghost armies to a minimum.

 ## TL;DR

 Don't have time to read a long-ass article?
-Skip straight to the [collected resources]() at the end.
+Skip straight to the [collected resources]({{< relref "#resources" >}}).

 ## Why privacy matters